ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/README.md

-The TMGMT Poetry module allows the creation of translation managers that make use of the European Commission DGT connector services (translations served by DGT).
+The Nexteuropa DGT connector feature allows the creation of translation managers that make use of the European Commission DGT connector services (translations served by DGT).